How Many Sites Should I Have on a Server?

-Deciding how many sites you should put on a server can be a tricky business.
-There are many things to consider, but the most important thing is full page caching.
+Deciding how many sites you should put on a server can be a tricky business as there are a number of things to consider.

 Full Page Caching

+One of the most important factors to consider is full page caching.
 By enabling full page caching for a site, you lighten the load on your server in a big way.
-When a page is first requested, PHP executes and MySQL is queried to retrieve and assemble page content, the page is cached and returned to the requestor.
-Subsequent requests for this page are then served from the cache, leaving PHP and MySQL out of the equation, and yielding much faster response times (we’ve measured 5x faster) and far less server resource usage.
+When a page is first requested, PHP executes, and MySQL is queried to retrieve and assemble page content, the page is cached and returned to the requestor.
+Subsequent requests for this page are then served from the cache, leaving PHP and MySQL out of the equation and yielding much faster response times (we’ve measured 5x faster) and far less server resource usage.

 Unfortunately, not every page on every site can be cached.
 For example, if you install the WooCommerce plugin, your cart, checkout, and account pages cannot be cached.
 And if you want to display the number of items in the visitor’s cart on every page, you’ll need to either disable full page caching entirely or come up with a solution for loading that cart information separate from the page load.

-The limits of full page caching are not limited to WooCommerce or even to ecommerce plugins.
-If you’re running a membership site where your visitors log in and see personalized information, page caching is going to be trickier.
+The limits of full page caching are not limited to WooCommerce or even to eCommerce plugins.
+If you’re running a membership site where your visitors log in and see personalized information, page caching will be trickier.
 If you’re running a forum plugin like bbPress, it’s going to be tricky as well.

 For a site with pages that can’t be cached, it’s best to start it on its own server, monitor server resource usage, and see if it’s ok to put another site on that server or if you need to upgrade it because you need more resources for that one site.
 For help determining what server size to start with, see our Server Size doc.

 For a site where all its pages can be full page cached, you can go with a 1 CPU / 1 GB server (the smallest SpinupWP allows).
 You might even be able to host a few more of these types of sites on that one server, depending on the traffic they get.
-Though we don’t recommend hosting 45 sites on a single server, we’ve seen some SpinupWP customers doing just that on a 2 CPU / 4 GB server.
+We generally recommend not exceeding about 10-20 sites on a 1 CPU / 2 GB server.

 You can certainly get away with hosting 45 sites on a single server if you have full page caching enabled and you’re in full control of the server.
 If no one but you can even add/update plugins for the sites on the server, then the chances of a site causing problems with the server when you’re not expecting it is reduced dramatically.